 Invest in our schools

-- We support using the TX Rainy Day Fund to provide a massive influx of funding for our schools in 2020-21 to help our children and communities recover from the global Coronavirus pandemic.
-Without this the poor and the vulnerable will be left even further behind.
-While the more affluent supplement instruction by hiring tutors or by tutoring their own kids, the vulnerable and the poor do not have this luxury and will need extra services in the coming year.
+- Use the TX Rainy Day Fund to provide a massive influx of funding for our schools in 2020-21 to help our children and communities recover from the global Coronavirus pandemic.

-- We support more counselors, nurses and librarians in every school, smaller class size and expanded mental health services to address the physical and socio-emotional needs of students.
+- Invest in counselors, nurses and librarians in every school, tutors, smaller class size and expanded mental health services to address the physical and socio-emotional needs of students.

-- We support free wifi hubs throughout the city starting with all public housing projects.
+- Fund citywide universal free wifi starting with all public housing projects.
 While schooling is so much more than wifi and computer access, this crisis lays bare the huge equity connectivity divide.

-- We must implement a moratorium on school closures which are almost exclusively in poor neighborhoods.
+- Implement a moratorium on school closures which are almost exclusively in poor neighborhoods.

 Do not rate our schools